Kuwait Tower [OKKK_TWR]

 3.3.3 Handing Off

-Once the aircraft has taken off and a postive rate of climb can be seen (typically passing 800ft) they should be informed to contact the Approach Controller with their passing altitude.
+Once the aircraft has taken off and a positive rate of climb can be seen (typically passing 800 ft) they should be informed to contact the Approach Controller with their passing altitude.

 Example: